butlerlabs/butler-python/docs/AppsApi.md

     # Create an instance of the API class
     api_instance = apps_api.AppsApi(api_client)
     app_id = "appId_example" # str |
+    extra_results = [
+        "LineBlocks",
-    files = open('/path/to/file', 'rb') # [file_type] |  (optional)
+    ] # [str] | Which extra results to generate, if any.
+These are lower-level results that you may use in your own post-processing.
+Omitted by default (optional) files = open('/path/to/file', 'rb') # [file_type] |  (optional)

     # example passing only required values which don't have defaults set